fjelltopp/adx_develop/README.md

 # adx_develop

-Repository to the development environment for the AIDS data exchange.
+Repository storing the development environment for the AIDS data exchange.

+## Linked Repositories

+Setting up the ADX development environment locally will clone a collection of different Github repos specified in [this file](https://github.com/fjelltopp/adx_manifest/blob/master/default.xml).
+This includes the base [CKAN](https://github.com/ckan/ckan) repository and a variety of of forked CKAN extensions.

+## Setup

 1. Create a directory to store the ADX development environment, then change directory into it e.g.